 To get started, think about the different locations where you currently count your liquor inventory.
 If you have different locations on your current spreadsheet, make sure there is an associated location in Backbar created for each one.
-For example these could be upstairs bar, downstairs bar, rooftop/patio bar or liquor room.
+For example, these could be your upstairs bar, downstairs bar, rooftop/patio bar, or liquor room.

 Using Different Locations

-Setting up different inventory locations will allow you to track inventory performance in different locations of your establishment.
+Setting up different inventory locations will allow you and your staff to track inventory performance in different locations of your establishment.
 This is the quickest and most efficient way to improve reporting and inventory analysis and cut down time spent counting inventory when separated by locations.

 Locations for Mobile

-Backbar is also made for mobile so you can spread the workload with coworkers and not be tied to a desk to do inventory.
-This allows you to do spot checking for inventory by selecting the location in your bar or restaurant if you do not want to count up all your locations at that time.
+Backbar is also made for mobile so you and your team can spread the workload with coworkers and not be tied to a desk to do inventory.
+This allows you to do spot-checking for inventory by selecting the location in your bar or restaurant if you do not want to count up all your locations at that time.

 Upload Your Spreadsheet From Excel to Backbar

 Once you have chosen your locations you will then upload your spreadsheet.
 In order to make this process as easy as possible to get your items into Backbar, there are a few requirements: